-Data shall be provided by UNC Parties promptly within timeframes stipulated by the ISE to enable ISE to collate the ISMM and ISM. - 5.1.1.2 non-compliance with 5.1.1 will be escalated to the UNCC, who in turn can escalate to the Authority
+- 5.1.1.2 non-compliance with 5.1.1 may be escalated to the Authority - 5.1.1.3 The ISE will provide a GB-wide service,

-- 5.1.2 The decision as to the most appropriate methodologies and data will rest solely with the ISE taking account of any issues raised by any stakeholders during the development and compilation of the ISM. - 5.1.3 The ISE will determine what data is required from Code Parties (and other parties as appropriate) in order to ensure appropriate data supports the creation of the ISM.
-The ISE shall ensure that all data provided by Code Parties will be held confidentially, and where any data, as provided or derived from that provided, is published then it shall be in a form where the source of the information cannot be reasonably ascertained. - 5.1.4 The ISE will determine what data is available from parties in order to ensure appropriate data supports the creation of ISM, if deemed appropriate by the ISE, and parties should provide data where requested. - 5.1.5 The ISE will determine what relevant questions should be submitted to Code Parties, and any other parties as deemed appropriate by ISE, in order to ensure appropriate methodologies and data are used in the creation of ISM. - 5.1.6 The ISE will use the latest data available where appropriate. - 5.1.7 Where multiple data sources exist the ISE will evaluate the data to obtain the most statistically sound solution, will document the alternative options and provide an explanation for its decision. - 5.1.8 Where data is open to interpretation the ISE will evaluate the most appropriate methodology and provide an explanation for the use of this methodology. - 5.1.9 Where the ISE considers using data collected or derived through the use of sampling techniques, then the ISE will consider the most appropriate sampling technique and/or the viability of the sampling technique used. - 5.1.9.1 The ISE will either procure services for the collection of data or collect their own data, - 5.9.1.9.2 Procurement activity for 5.1.9 will be managed via UNCC CDSP - 5.9.2.3 Approval for costs above and beyond the original scope should be approved by the UNCCDSC Contract Committee. - 5.1.10 The ISE will present the ISM in draft form (the "Draft ISM"), to Code Parties seeking views and will review all the issues identified and submitted in response. - 5.1.11 The ISE will provide the Draft and final ISMM and ISC to relevant stakeholders UNC Parties via the ISS for publication. - 5.1.12 The Authority's final determination in this process shall be binding, subject to any appeals being raised. - 5.1.13 The ISE will undertake to ensure that all data that is provided to it by all parties will not be passed on to any other organisation, or used for any purpose other than the creation of the ISM, and ensure that they are following GDPR and taking consideration of commercial sensitivities and intellectual property. - 5.1.14 Intellectual property is managed by CDSP - 5.1.14.1 the intellectual property should reside with the ISE, but be transferred to the new ISE on appointment.
-This stipulation can be amended by contractual arrangements decided in the tender process.

-Commented [1]: Need to add text which will anchor to the unc

-Commented [2]: Add text to section N of the TPD: "6.
-Independent Shrinkage Expert: 6.1 Parties must adhere to the stipulations of the Framework for the Appointment of an Independent Shrinkage Expert.

-56.2 Where requested to by the Independent Shrinkage Expert, all parties must comply with requests for data.
-Any non-compliances will be escalated to the UNCC who may escalate to the Authority if appropriate".

-Commented [DM5]: Question for CDSP: Is this fine from a procurement POV?

-procurement FOV

-made by Transporters when estimating the amounts of Shrinkage via the Shrinkage Model.
-The Independent Shrinkage Charge must be used by Transporters to accurately account for Shrinkage where so directed by the Authority.

-5.1.16 where reasonably requested to provide data to the Performance Assurance Committee, the ISE shall comply with such requests
+5.1.1.4 Where possible the information within the ISS should be presented in a way that it can be used by GDNs and IGTs to make an informed decision on how to reduce their exposure to the ISCs.

+5.1.2 The decision as to the most appropriate methodologies and data will rest solely with the ISE.
+The ISE may consider any issues raised by any stakeholders during the development and compilation of the ISM.

+5.1.3 The ISE will determine what data is required from Code Parties (and other parties as appropriate) to ensure appropriate data supports the creation of the ISM.

+5.1.4 The ISE will determine what data is available from parties to ensure appropriate data supports the creation of ISM, if deemed appropriate by the ISE, and parties should provide data where requested.

+5.1.5 The ISE will determine what relevant questions should be submitted to Code Parties, and any other parties as deemed appropriate by ISE, to ensure appropriate methodologies and data are used in the creation of ISM.

+5.1.6 The ISE will use the latest data available where appropriate.

+5.1.7 Where multiple data sources exist the ISE will evaluate the data to obtain the most statistically sound solution, will document the alternative options and provide an explanation for its decision.

+5.1.8 Where data is open to interpretation the ISE will evaluate the most appropriate methodology and provide an explanation for the use of this methodology.

+5.1.9 Where the ISE considers using data collected or derived using sampling techniques, then the ISE will consider the most appropriate sampling technique and/or the viability of the sampling technique used.

+5.1.9.1 The ISE will either procure services for the collection of data or collect their own data, the prospective ISE should confirm and include in their tender what costs they forecast they will incur to gather the data they require.

+5.1.9.2 ISE activity that is not included in the tender bid: the cost of reasonale contract variations outwith the contracts original scope should be determined by the UNCC.

+5.1.10 The ISE will present the ISM in draft form (the "Draft ISM"), to Code Parties seeking views and will review all the issues identified and submitted in response.

+5.1.11 The ISE will provide the Draft and final ISMM and ISC to UNC Parties via the ISS for publication.

+5.1.12 The Authority's final determination on whether the ISCs shall be applied shall be binding, subject to any appeals being raised.

+5.1.13 The ISE will undertake to ensure that all data that is provided to it by all parties will not be passed on to any other organisation, or used for any purpose other than the creation of the ISM, and ensure that they are following GDPR (General Data Protection Regulation) and taking consideration of commercial sensitivities and intellectual property.